piggy1130/Equipments/README.md

 # Equipments
-This folder includes all of the equipments in the lab
+This folder includes all of the pieces of equipment in the lab

 ## Equipment List
-1. Wavementer
+1. Wavementer (need to include file wlm.py)
-2. Laser
+2. 729 nm Laser
 3. Camera
+4. Slice (set & test temperature)